IsaacAbrahamson/Cinema-API/api/README.md

 ```
 npm install
 ```
-Instead of running `npm run update` to update the database, run `npm run cronUpdate` as it is made for linux production.
+Instead of running `npm run update` to update the database, use following command for linux:
 ```
-sudo npm run cronUpdate dropall
+/usr/bin/node /home/isaac/cinema/utils/updateDB.js dropall
 ```
 Start the server
 ```